 It may not be possible to remove your tumour completely if the cancer is in a central area of your body.
 You might have a combination of surgery and radiotherapy.
 Or you might have radiotherapy instead of surgery.
 You usually have radiotherapy alongside chemotherapy.

-You might have radiotherapy to both of your lungs after chemotherapy if the cancer has spread to your lungs.
+After chemotherapy, you might have radiotherapy to both lungs.
+You have this when the cancer has spread to your lungs.
 This is sometimes called whole lung radiotherapy or a lung bath.
 You usually have a low dose of radiotherapy every day over a couple of weeks.

 Bone cancer that has spread or come back